The time it takes ovarian cancer to develop varies. Some types progress from early to advanced stages within a year.

 Ovarian germ cell tumors

 Ovarian germ cell tumors are cancers that start in the egg cells.
-This type of cancer is rare, accounting for under 2% of all ovarian cancers.
+This type of cancer is rare, accounting for

 It has a generally good outlook, with most people surviving for 5 years or longer after diagnosis.